wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/author-advanced-formulas-powerapps/includes/2-math-operation.md

 > Average(OrdersTable, OrderAmount)

 This formula would return the average of the OrderAmount column from the OrdersTable.
-In a later unit, you will learn how to split and combine data with functions.
+In a later unit, you’ll learn how to split and combine data with functions.